 Sectional 27 – Children & Hymns: Helping them Understand and Love Hymnody

 Help your children feel more in touch with your congregation’s hymnody.
 Why do adults keep singing these group songs?
-They want to know what makes a hymn appreciated and beloved.
+Children want to know what makes a hymn appreciated and beloved.
 Learn ways to find a hymn’s uniqueness, whether through repetition of text, rhythm, or melody, by seeing the overall plan of the hymn, by exploring the countries and cultures from which they come and by finding hymns from well-known classical composers or from classical music.
-We will walk through specific examples of each, including, but going way beyond, noting the name of the the author, composer and tune title.
+We will walk through specific examples of each, including, but going beyond noting the name of the author, composer and tune title.
 An extensive list of hymns will be shared as well as a list of what is interesting in each.
 Empower yourself to become your children’s shepherd-in-hymnody!

 Sectional 28 – Backup Vocals: How to Lead Worship